Acura ILX: 2019 facelift

-In September 2018, Acura revealed a second facelift for the ILX, incorporating what the company markets as its "Diamond Pentagon" grille.
+In September 2018, Acura revealed a second facelift for the ILX for the 2019 model year, incorporating what the company markets as its "Diamond Pentagon" grille.
 The headlights are revised along with front bumper.
 In the rear of the ILX, the taillights are revised, and the license plate has been dropped from the trunk to the rear bumper.
 In the interior, the overall design has revised seats, with the availability of red leather (only on the A-Spec), and an updated infotainment system — the latter 30% faster.
-AcuraWatch is now standard on all ILX's.
+AcuraWatch became standard on all ILX models.
 The powertrain has remained the same for 2019.
-The ILX A-Spec now makes the exterior look more aggressive.
-It comes with 18" wheels, red or black leather seats with ultrasuede inserts, aluminum pedals, and other equipment.
+The ILX A-Spec comes with 18-inch wheels, a sportier exterior design, red or black leather seats with ultrasuede inserts, aluminum pedals, and other equipment.

 Safety

 Specifications

-Honda has offered several different four-cylinder gasoline engines in this model, similar to those in the CSX, TSX, and Civic Si.
+Honda had offered several different four-cylinder gasoline engines in the ILX, similar to those in the CSX, TSX, and Civic Si.
 The hybrid model (available for the 2013 through 2014 model years and Acura's first hybrid), used a 1.5-liter I4 and shared its gas/electric powertrain with Honda's Civic Hybrid producing 111 hp at 5,500 rpm and 127 lbft of torque between 1,000 and 3,000 rpm.
-The ILX is not sold in Japan.